-SIBO, otherwise known as Small Intestine Bacterial Overgrowth, is one of the most common gastrointestinal disorders.
+SIBO, otherwise known as Small Intestinal Bacterial Overgrowth, is one of the most common gastrointestinal disorders.
 This condition affects upwards of approximately 15% of people.
-It is prevalent among people who suffer from Irritable Bowel Syndrome (IBS)
+It is prevalent among people who suffer from Irritable Bowel Syndrome (IBS) and Leaky Gut Syndrome.

 So what exactly is SIBO?
 If you are on a vegan or plant-based diet, how can you safely do so while suffering from gastrointestinal distress?
 Here is how to manage SIBO as a vegan.